REDeLapp/Panama-Papers-Network-Analysis/README.md

 Social network analysis of the Panama Papers, with a specific emphasis in Saudi Arabia and, maybe, Jordan.

 ## Scope
+To Do’s:
+- (5 days) Analyze Network
+- (2 days) Visualization
+- (2 days) Background research  (i.e. Who are these people?)
+- (1 day) Clean Data

 ## The Data
+The Panama  Papers are a set of 11.5 million document leaks from Panamanian law company ”Mossack Fonseca”, which provides information on approximately 360,000 businesses and individuals in more than 200 countries linked to offshore structures and covering a time period of nearly 40 years, from 1977 to 2016.

-commercial  registration  of  all  types  of  companies  involved  in  the  scandal  and the existing relations type, which are:
+The  ”ICIJ  Offshore”  database,  presents  the  network  of  relationships  between  companies  and  individual  people  with  offshore  companies based in tax havens.
+Consists in a directed and unweighted network based on commercial  registration  of  all  types  of  companies  involved  in  the  scandal  and the existing relations type, which are:

 * "director of” - referring to the person appointed to the company’s management;